Why is this medication prescribed?

 How should this medicine be used?

 Lubiprostone comes as a capsule to take by mouth.
-It is usually taken with food twice a day in the morning and evening.
+It is usually taken with food and water twice a day in the morning and evening.
 Take lubiprostone at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lubiprostone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsule whole; do not open, chew, or crush it.
 Tell your doctor if you are unable to swallow the capsule.

-Lubiprostone may help to relieve your symptoms, but will not cure your condition.
+Lubiprostone may help to relieve your symptoms but will not cure your condition.
 Continue to take lubiprostone even if you feel well.
 Do not stop taking lubiprostone without talking to your doctor.
 Your doctor will monitor your condition and will tell you when you should stop taking lubiprostone.

 Other uses for this medicine

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.